 If I sound at all high, it’s because I am!
 It is true that my new German friend kept topping up my wine glass, but I’m not high just because of that.
 One hundred people just finished singing “Happy Birthday” to me with such gusto and with so many foreign accents, it absolutely made my day and my year and all my future years rolled into one very special evening.
 It meant far more than any material gift ever could.

 When dinner was over, we all were invited to stand up and introduce ourselves, saying where we come from and what our goal is.
-When it was my turn I introduced myself as “the birthday girl” Judy from the western side of Canada.
+When it was my turn I introduced myself as “the birthday girl” Judy from western Canada.
 I said I am walking with my husband Dave and that our goal is to reach Roncesvalles tomorrow and with any sort of luck we’ll reach Santiago in many weeks.

 Dave introduced himself and said the reason we are walking has a lot to do with our daughter’s encouragement and explained that Tania had walked the Camino two years ago.
 He then asked if there was anyone else from British Columbia in the room.
 Although there were many Canadians from Ontario here, no one was from British Columbia.
 Dave expressed how happy he was to be doing this.
 While he still had the floor, I piped up, “It took a lot of arm-twisting in the beginning!”
 Then Dave admitted that he considered renting a Smart Car and transporting our luggage and not walking at all.
 Everyone laughed.
 Actually, there was a whole lot of laughter and cameraderie that evening.